gotham-rs/gotham/examples/sessions/custom_data_type/README.md

-# Cookies introduction
+# Custom session data types

-An introduction to storing and retrieving session data with a custom data type, in a type safe way, with the Gotham web framework.
+Storing and retrieving session data with a custom data type, in a type safe way, with the Gotham web framework.

 ## Running